Updated: Feb 15

 You know how much training your adoption team received to be able to educate prospective adopters.

 Why would you suddenly think that a member of the general public would be able to accurately relay that same information or answer any questions the caregiver might have.

-If the animal's caregiver receives any incorrect information from that third party then it will affect the animal's quality of care moving forward.
+If the animal's caregiver receives any incorrect information from that adopter then it will affect the animal's quality of care moving forward.

 3. Caregivers who are not educated are more likely to struggle to care for their pets on an ongoing basis.

-There are many instances where animals in homes are not well cared for simply because their caregivers don't have access to the education they need to properly care for their pets.
+There are many instances where animals in homes are not well cared for simply because their caregivers don't have access to the education they need to properly care for them.